Listen to the Bakhoor sampler:

 “Don’t miss her world; don’t miss her.” – Debbie Busby, Folk Northwest, UK

 Lorelei Loveridge is a published songwriter, recording artist, performer, world-traveller, teacher, activist, arts manager, coach, consultant, writer, photographer, director of theatre, marketer, and jill-of-all-trades in the wonderful world of independent music making.
-She originally hails from Edmonton, Alberta, Canada and is now based in Manchester, England after eleven years in Saudi Arabia, three in the UK and two in Qatar.
+She originally hails from Edmonton, Alberta, Canada, has lived in the UK and Qatar and is now back in Saudi Arabia for what has been a total of 13.5 years – eleven from 1996-2007.
+Loveridge’s music has been by radio DJ’s as far and wide as India, Bhutan, Qatar, Canada, the US, the UK, Denmark, and Greece.

-Loveridge is the founder of Performing Songwriters United Worldwide (PSUW).
+Loveridge is the founder of Performing Songwriters United Worldwide (PSUW) which had 3200 members sign up within two weeks of its establishment.
 Orderly Bazaar Records & Publishing is Loveridge’s globally mobile boutique label, music adventure company and multi-media publisher specialized in ‘roots, rock, ethnic, jazz, fusion and other travel-related shenanigans’.